Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/appeal-valid-start-case-appellant.content.md

 # Next steps

-We’ve asked {{local_planning_authority}} to complete a questionnaire about your appeal.
+We've asked {{local_planning_authority}} to complete a questionnaire about your appeal.
 They will send you a copy of their completed questionnaire.

 We will arrange for an inspector to visit the address.
 You may need to attend the visit.